noaa-oar-arl/monet/docs/tutorial/aqs_pams.rst

 the PAMS data is on daily data so lets add the kwarg daily=True to the call.
 We will also create this for the year 2015 and 2016.
 Some variables that may be valuable are the VOCS, ozone, NO2, NOX, temperature.
-For all of the measurments available please see https://aqs.epa.gov/aqsweb/airdata/download_files.html
+For all of the measurements available please see https://aqs.epa.gov/aqsweb/airdata/download_files.html

 .. code-block:: python